boberle/cofr/README.md

 head -n 5 test.french.jsonlines | shuf | head -n 1 > myfile.jsonlines
 python3 predict.py fr_ment,fr_coref myfile.jsonlines mypredictions.jsonlines
 ```

+## Going further

+See the `detail_instructions.md` file for more information.

+## Other Quirks

+* It does not use GPUs by default.
+Instead, it looks for the `GPU` environment variable, which the code treats as shorthand for `CUDA_VISIBLE_DEVICES`.

 ## License